lucatardi/lucatardi.github.io/docs/angular/directives.md

 Now, we have automated the creation of an `<li>` element containing a missile using the `ngFor` directive.

-As a final step, let's automate the number of missiles that appear in the title in the missile list template.
-We'll use property binding (`{{}}`) syntax and the length of the `missili` array.

 :::info
 Lost in the final step?
 Find the code changes made in this lesson [here](https://github.com/lucatardi/spazio/commit/a1af00aebd17812d3a5c24a1f7645fc6a46e9781?diff=split).
 :::